digitaltwinconsortium/OCPP-Charging-Dashboard/README.md

 ## Configuration Settings

+The EV Charging Dashboard depends on a deployed S1 Azure IoT Hub, a deployed instance of Azure SignalR, a deployed Azure SQL instance, a deployed Azure Storage instance and a deployed SendGrid instance.
+Once deployed, create a blob container within the Azure Storage instance called "keys".
+Also, create a consumer group within the IoT Hub instace called "dashboard".
+Then deploy the EV charging dashboard as an Azure Web App.

 The following environment variables need to be defined:
 * "MyDBConnection": Azure SQL Server connection string
 * "StorageAccountConnectionString": Azure Storage connection string